 Searching for Tevye is a cabaret-style show that answers the question: How did a nerdy theatre kid from Rochester, New York ditch a booming Wall Street career to pursue his dream of becoming a Broadway actor?
 And what does all that have to do with a fictional dairyman named Tevye?

-Directed by Tanya Moberly (Bistro Award Winner), with Musical Director Ben Kiley (assistant Music Director of Fiddler on the Roof in Yiddish) on piano, Steve Count on bass and Sabina Torosjan on violin, Searching for Tevye features music spanning folk rock, American Songbook, and musical theatre classics from Sondheim to – of course – Fiddler on the Roof (in English or Yiddish… who knows?
+Directed by Tanya Moberly (Bistro Award Winner), with Musical Director Ben Kiley (assistant Music Director of Fiddler on the Roof in Yiddish) on piano, John Miller on bass and Sabina Torosjan on violin, Searching for Tevye features music spanning folk rock, American Songbook, and musical theatre classics from Sondheim to – of course – Fiddler on the Roof (in English or Yiddish… who knows?
 Come see for yourself).

 Searching for Tevye had its world premiere at the beautiful CenterStage Theatre of the Rochester JCC.
 BroadwayWorld’s Colin Fleming-Stumpf reviewed the show, saying “What better way to celebrate the return to live theatre…well worth the wait…